Valentine’s Day Crêpes: Two Ways

 For the Strawberry Compote:

 • Heat a large frying pan over medium heat.
 Use a pastry brush to spread a thin layer of butter evenly across the pan.
 Add ½ to ¾ cup of the crêpe batter to the pan and swirl the batter evenly across the pan.
-Place the pan back on the heat and let it cook for 1-2 minutes, or until the bottom has turned golden brown.
+Place the pan back on the heat and let it cook for 1 to 2 minutes, or until the bottom has turned golden brown.
 Flip the crêpe and continue to cook it on the other side for another minute.
-Repeat for the remaining batter.

-• Set the crêpes aside on a plate until you are ready to use them.
+• Set the crêpes aside on a plate and repeat this process for the remaining batter.

 • Gently roll the crêpe up into a tight log shape and repeat for the remaining crêpes.